 “Of course not!”
 Naegle says.
 “Just like one doesn’t really need a double pepperoni pizza, but there are times when that is exactly what you need.
 VR is quickly being adopted as a reliable tool for user engagement, visualization, education, and perhaps most importantly, collaboration in shared virtual spaces.”

 VR has many amazing applications, and like Vance says, could be the perfect medium for your content.
 However, there are many reasons to stick with tried-and-true methods like online course building and video production.
 For example, when developing content for rural communities or the elderly, more traditional practices will likely keep people from getting confused, disengaged, or even nauseous.
-On the other hand, creating exciting presentations for a children’s would be a perfect fit for VR.
+On the other hand, creating exciting presentations for a children’s science camp would be a perfect fit for VR.
 The first thing a developer needs to ask themselves is, “Will embracing this tech really improve the content?”

 Question 2: What kind of accessibility requirements do you need met?

 No one should ever be left out of a learning opportunity because they interact with the world in a different way.
-At Trifoia, we take very seriously, and always strive for 508 and WCAG compliance when attainable.
+At Trifoia, we take accessibility very seriously, and always strive for 508 and WCAG compliance when attainable.
 These guidelines are with us from the moment we begin developing a course, and help lead to a final product that is as accessible as possible.
 Everyone should have access to educational content.

 When developing a course for VR, these guidelines are still very important.
 Motion sickness, eyesight impairment, or even the inability to turn one’s head are among the many situations that need to be considered.
 If the VR course cannot support all users, will there be supplementary content for them to engage with?

 Accessibility does not only refer to physical limitations, but also financial ones.
 Not everyone has access to the equipment needed to run a virtual course.
 Some communities even lack access to the internet or smartphones.
 It is critical to consider your end user’s access to technology.